 Clean your roof of all debris: Besides looking cleaner, this prevents that debris from building up under mounds of snow.
 It also ensures leaves and sticks don’t drift into your gutter system.

 Make sure your roof is properly ventilated: Improper ventilation leads to a shorter shingle life.
 Your eaves or roofs should have vents on them.
 If they don’t – and you’re unsure if your roof is vented properly – call a professional.

 What To Do If Your Roof Isn’t Ready For Winter

-Simple: give a professional roofer like Heritage Roofing a call.
-Professionals can help lead you to the most appropriate solution available.
+Simple: give Heritage Roofing a call.
+Our experts can help lead you to the most appropriate solution available.
 These solutions might even require a simpler fix than you think.